 "We are working on renewables.
 We have got to be participants in an integrated strategy right up to our earlobes."

-Mark Cutifani has grown as a CEO, working around the world in senior positions, most recently at AngloGold Ashanti where he grew quickly to be a leading voice for South Africa’s mining industry.
-He has worked at Rio Tinto, Normandy Mining, Sons of Gwalia and Inco.
+The career has been a one-way trajectory, but the big break for Cutifani was AngloGold Ashanti where he was appointed CEO in 2007, a position he held until 2013 which is when Anglo extended its pin-striped arm.
+Prior to that, Cutifani worked at Rio Tinto, Normandy Mining, Sons of Gwalia and Inco.
 It all started in humble surrounds, however.
-Cutifani financed his own studies at the University of Wollongong working at a coal mine.
+Cutifani financed his own studies at the University of Wollongong working at an underground coal mine.